University of Granada

 The University of Granada (Universidad de Granada, UGR) is a public university located in the city of Granada, Spain, and founded in 1531 by Emperor Charles V. With more than 60,000 students, it is the fourth largest university in Spain.
 Apart from the city of Granada, UGR also has campuses in Ceuta and Melilla.

-In the academic year 2012/2013 almost 2,000 European students were enrolled in UGR through the Erasmus Programme, making it the most popular European destination.
 The university's Center for Modern Languages (CLM) receives over 10,000 international students each year.
 In 2014, UGR was voted the best Spanish university by international students.
+Outstanding in varied fields from Classics to Modern Languages and Computer Science, it has been recognised as the second best university in Spain and as one of the most important among European ancient universities.

 History

 In 1526 a college was founded in Granada by Holy Roman Emperor Charles V for the teaching of logic, philosophy, theology and canon law.
 On 14 July 1531, the establishment of a studium generale with the faculties of theology, arts and canon law was granted by a papal bull by Clement VII, marking the birth hour of the university.
 This explains its motto "Universitas Granatensis 1531" and his official seal, based in its founder coat of arms with representations of the imperial double-headed eagle and Spanish kingdoms.

 The rectorate of the university of Granada is situated in the Royal Hospital of Granada, inaugurated in 1526 as well during the reign of Holy Roman Emperor Charles V and listed nowadays as BIC in the Spanish heritage classification.

-Recent major new facilities include the Granada Health Science Technological Park, housing infrastructures and facilities devoted to its four main uses: teaching (98,000 m2), health care (120,000 m2), and research and business development (170,000 m2), with the participation of Spanish CSIC institution.
+Recent major new facilities include the Granada Health Science Technological Park, housing infrastructures and facilities devoted to its four main uses: teaching (98,000 m2), healthcare (120,000 m2), and research and business development (170,000 m2), with the participation of Spanish CSIC institution.

 Rankings

-According to several rankings, the University of Granada ranks among top ten best Spanish universities and holds first place in Translation and Interpreting studies.
+According to several rankings, the University of Granada ranks among top five best Spanish universities and holds first place in Translation and Interpreting studies.
 It is also considered the national leader in Computer Science Engineering.
 UGR also plays a major role in scientific output, placing high in national ranks and being one of the best world universities in computing and mathematics studies.